Collaboration with Kalle Nio

 Weaving, yearning is multi-channel sound installation for a public space.

 Follow these links to two different versions of the piece.

 Weaving, yearning is an evening song for a public space, it is a collaboration between the artists Kalle Nio and Hans Rosenström together with the composer Aino Venna and was first created for Kings Cross in London but has since been presented in other sites as well.

-Weaving, yearning finds its inspiration from the evening sky and the precious air we all breathe.
+Concieved during the time of the pandemic Weaving, yearning finds its inspiration from the evening sky and the precious air we all breathe.
 With its four voices, Weaving, yearning vibrates the air as it travels through it, reflecting off surrounding surfaces, moving on the skin of the bodies nearby, making its way inside the listener.
 The song reminds us of our shared existence and our interwoven lives that together form a delicate and temporary community.

 Weaving, yearning is both a song and an event.
 It elevates a moment under the changing sky and is an invitation to sense the surrounding cityscape in all its glory.
 It offers the passer-by the chance to breathe in the atmosphere and its nuances, to take note that: I am here and you are here too.
 Let us listen.
 Let this song carry us together for ‘Attention is the rarest and purest form of generosity.’
 [Simone Weil*]